Ah, tie-in movies, one of my guilty pleasures. In the best case scenario they’re a mixed blessing, a downright curse for most fans.

 Max Payne movie

 Often dubbed “the worst director alive” (he’s not), I’m not gonna bother to individually list every videogame inspired movie directed by our German friend, cause it’s not worth the time, yours and mine.
 But hey, if he wants to have a boxing match with me, I’m available!
 In a span of five years (2004-2009), as a way of avoiding paying taxes in his homecountry, he directed:

 - Alone in the Dark – Christian Slater (a veteran of the genre) starring as a paranormal investigator who would act in anything for a paycheck.
-Rather than bringing up anything from the original game, it’s a useless thriller more interested in wasting time trying to mimic the 90s Silence of the Lambs style, ending up being unbearable to watch.
+Rather than bringing up anything from the original game, it’s a useless thriller that desperately wants to waste time trying to mimic the 90s Silence of the Lambs style, ending up being unbearable to watch.

 - Bloodrayne – a confusing mess of vampiric sequences who, at least, tried to have something to do with the original material.
 Along with the usual Udo Kier, there’s Ben “paycheck please” Kinglsey and Meat Loaf.
 That should tell you all you need to know.
 I also found out Uwe directed TWO sequels, so there’s more movies than actual games.
 Sorry man, don’t count me in to watch them, tut mir leid.